Idaho man dies while fighting as volunteer in Ukraine

 BOISE, Idaho (AP) — In the days since Dane Partridge was fatally wounded while serving as a volunteer soldier in Ukraine, his sister has found moments of comfort in surprising places: First, a misplaced baseball cap discovered in her laundry room, then in a photo of a battered pickup truck with only one tire intact.

-The 34-year-old Idaho man died Tuesday from injuries sustained during during a Russian attack in Luhansk.
+The 34-year-old Idaho man died Tuesday from injuries sustained during a Russian attack in Luhansk.

 “Made it to the embassy, getting on a bus for the border,” Partridge wrote on his Facebook page on April 27.
 “From this point on I will not likely be giving locations or actions for opsec reasons.
 I will let you all know I’m alive.”